anjankow/distr-storage/README.md

     The reponse appends information about the node holding the given key.

-    - `collection=test&all=true`
+    - `all=true`
-    gets all the objects belonging to the collection "test" from all the nodes in the network
+    gets all the objects belonging to the preconfigured collection from all the nodes in the network

         Response body:
     ```json